|The Democratic-Republican Party was the earliest political party in the United States.|

 Fast forward to 1936.
 Democratic president Franklin Roosevelt won reelection that year on the strength of the New Deal, a set of Depression-remedying reforms including regulation of financial institutions, the founding of welfare and pension programs, infrastructure development, and more.
 Roosevelt won in a landslide against Republican Alf Landon, who opposed these exercises of federal power.

 So, sometime between the late 1860s and 1936, the Democratic party of small government became the party of big government, and the Republican party of big government became rhetorically committed to curbing federal power.
 How did this switch happen?

 |William Jennings Bryan Legendary "Octopus Poster" from the 1900 Campaign.|

 But why did William Jennings Bryan and other turn-of-the-century Democrats start advocating for big government?
 Democrats, like Republicans, were trying to win the West.
-The admission of new western states to the union in the post-Civil War era created a new voting bloc, and both parties were vying for its attention.
+The admission of new western states to the union in the post-Civil War era created a new voting bloc, and both parties vied for its attention.

 Democrats seized upon a way of ingratiating themselves to western voters: Republican federal expansions in the 1860s and 1870s had turned out favorable to big businesses based in the northeast, such as banks, railroads, and manufacturers, while small-time farmers like those who had gone west received very little.
-Both parties tried to exploit the discontent this generated, by promising the little guy some of the federal largesse that had already gone to the business sector.
-From this point on, Democrats stuck with this stance — favoring federally funded social programs and benefits — while Republicans were gradually driven to the counterposition of hands-off government.
+Both parties tried to exploit the discontent generated by promising the little guy some of the federal largesse that had already gone to the business sector.
+From then on, Democrats stuck with this stance — favoring federally funded social programs and benefits — while Republicans were gradually driven to the counterposition of hands-off government.

 In other words, earlier on, businesses needed things that only a bigger government could provide, such as infrastructure development, a currency, and tariffs.
 Once these things were in place, a small, hands-off government became better for business.